pub struct BDatesGenerator { /* private fields */ }Expand description

 fn partial_cmp<I>(self, other: I) -> Option<Ordering>

-elements of
+PartialOrd elements of

-with those of another.
+this Iterator with those of another.
 The comparison works like short-circuit

 evaluation, returning a result without comparing the remaining elements.